What are the MTHFR Symptoms?

 MTHFR gene mutation symptoms continued…

-Amino Acids & MTHFR symptoms
+Amino Acid, Homocysteine & Symptoms of MTHFR

-Common conditions that result from MTHFR symptoms
+Common health conditions that result from MTHFR

 - Alcohol withdrawal seizure (muscle tension after alcohol withdrawal)

 - Increased risk of blood clots

 - Cardiovascular disease or Coronary artery disease: thromboembolism, heart disease, atherosclerosis, and myocardial infarction